puskini33/mars_rover/README.md

    * Copy the file ```.env-sample``` to one called `.env` and enter in your key.

 6. To start the backend server run `yarn start` in your terminal and go to `http:localhost:3000` to check the app.
 When interacting with the app, please allow some time before display of information that the rover data is fetched from NASA Server.

-### Project Requirements

-To complete this project, your frontend code must:

-- [ ] Use only pure functions
-- [ ] Use at least 2 Higher Order Function
-- [ X ] Use the array method `map`
-- [ ] Use the ImmutableJS library

-To complete this project, your backend code must:

-- [ X ] Be built with Node/Express
-- [ X ] Make successful calls to the NASA API
-- [ ] Use pure functions to do any logic necessary
-- [X] Hide any sensitive information from public view (In other words, use your dotenv file)